Part 1: Definitions

-- This policy and procedure seeks to ensure the proper use and stewardship of public funds in the operation of the Student Life programs.
+- This procedure seeks to ensure the proper use and stewardship of public funds in the operation of Student Life programs.

-- The Vice President of Student Services and the Student Senate shall jointly establish guidelines on appropriate business practices for expenditures from the Student Life fund.
+- The Vice President of Administration and the Student Senate shall jointly establish guidelines on appropriate business practices for expenditures from the Student Life fund.

 - Student Life funds shall not be used for the purchase of alcohol.

 - Student Life fees shall not be used as donations to college or university foundations or to other external charitable organizations.

 - Student Life fees shall not be used to provide individual scholarships or grants.

 - The Student Life Committee may agree to provide funds for its own support through the student life budget process.